 Securing visas can be costly, confusing, and time-consuming.
-US citizens are lucky though in that the US passport is powerful - allowing access to 186 countries and territories without a visa or with a visa available upon arrival.
+US citizens are lucky though, as the US passport is powerful — allowing access to many countries and territories without a visa or with a visa available upon arrival.

-If you plan to stay awhile, following are some countries and territories with the longest travel visas courtesy of The Global Gadabout:
+If you plan to stay awhile, the following are some countries and territories with the longest travel visas courtesy of Where in the World is Nina*:

-180 days: Antigua & Barbuda, Armenia, Barbados, Bermuda, Canada, Cayman Islands, Central African Republic, Dominica, Jamaica, Mauritius, Mexico, Montserrat, Panama, St. Lucia, UK (return/onward ticket required)
+6 months: Antigua and Barbuda, Armenia, Barbados, Canada, Cayman Islands, Dominica, Mexico, Panama, Peru, UK

 Prior to departure, take stock of your medical licenses and their expiration dates.
 It’s also helpful to secure multiple state medical licenses before embarking on a remote telemedicine career to ensure a consistent queue of work.
-Aim for at least three, particularly one from an in-demand state like New York, California, Florida, or Texas.
+Aim for at least three, particularly one from a populous state like New York, California, Florida, or Texas.